 2. Add a human touch and build connections

-Branded newsletters and presentations are classic content for internal corporate communications and internal marketing.
+Branded internal newsletters and presentations are classic content for internal corporate communications and internal marketing.
 However these text-focused visual formats are not as powerful as rich video content that features human speakers and subjects.

 People like to see representation in messaging, and for remote work teams which are spread across the country or even the world, seeing fellow colleagues on-screen fosters stronger connections and relationships.